foundry-vtt-community/wiki.js/development/api/sockets.md

 > Note in my example that both the requesting client and all other clients both `doSomethingWithResponse(response)`, but for the requesting client that work happens inside the acknowledgement which allows the entire transaction to be encapsulated inside a single Promise.
 >

+### Socket Data

+Socket data *must* be JSON serializable; that is to say, it must consist only of [values valid in a JSON file](https://www.json.org/json-en.html).
+Complex data structures such as a Data Model instance or even Sets must be transformed back to simpler forms; also keep in mind that if possible you should keep the data in the transfer as minimal as possible.
+If you need to reference a document, just send the UUID rather than all of its data, as the other client can just fetch from the UUID.

 ---

 ## API Interactions

+These are common ways to interact with the Foundry socket framework.

 ### Simple emission of a socket event